aJimenez19037/my-coe332-hws/homework05/README.md

-# International Space Station Data
+# Containerized Flask Application for Analyzing International Space Station Data

 ## Purpose

 The purpose of this project is to make working with and looking at the International Space Station data much easier.
 The project uses recent and publicly available data that allows the user to be able to see the ISS position and velocities.
+This project is a containerized through the use of Docker and uses Flask to create a server client model.
 Within this repository there is a dockerfile (Dockerfile) that containerizes the flask app.
 There is also the flask app (iss_tracker.py), which creates a framework where the user is able to send request and the server will return an appropriate response.

 ## ISS Data